mdeguzis/SteamOS-Tools/README.md

 Tools and scripts for SteamOS.
 Be sure to check out the [Upcoming features](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Development-and-Features#upcoming-planned-features) subsection on the wiki for the latest developments!
 For those of you that wish to contribute, suggest, or otherwise correct code, please first read the [Development and Feautres](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Development-and-Features) wiki page.
 Code corrections, additions, and all other suggestions can be made to the [issus](https://github.com/ProfessorKaos64/SteamOS-Tools/issues) tracker.

+All operations are tested against official Valve releases only.

 ## Warning

 Please take time to read the [disclaimer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/alchemist/disclaimer.md).